 Finally, you should explain why the op-ed is a good fit for whatever outlet you’re pitching to.
 For example, they might have a specific focus, such as environmental issues, or they may have a specific audience that would be interested in your op-ed, such as policymakers.

 Send the pitch in an email (with “Pitch:” and your topic in the subject line) with the text of the op-ed pasted in the main body of the message so that the editor can continue reading if the pitch catches their interest.
-It is standard custom to wait forty-eight hours, and then follow up with a second email if you don’t hear from the editor.
+It is standard custom to wait forty-eight hours to a week, and then follow up with a second email if you don’t hear from the editor.

 Here’s a list of links through the OpEd Project to the submission guidelines for several top print and electronic publications.